Claim: France demanded that the U.S. remove buried American soldiers from their soil, saying "Come pick up your garbage."

 Yet rumor being what it is, it wasn't long until this real story (unnamed hooligans, defacement of a British cemetery, apology by the President of France) rearranged itself into quite a different tale, one in which the French government stood poised with shovel in hand to cleanse their land by digging up American war dead while sending a "Come and pick up your trash" note to the

-This is not the first time the placement of America's war dead has been the subject of rancor.
+This was not the first time the placement of America's war dead had been the subject of rancor.
 In the 1960s, France, under Charles DeGaulle, bolted from the NATO Nuclear Planning Group and established their own nuclear deterrent, an act which strained French relations with the United States.
 In 1966, DeGaulle asked that all American soldiers be removed from France.
 "Does that include the dead Americans in military cemeteries as well?"
 U.S. Secretary of State Dean Rusk reportedly asked.

 About 30,000 Americans who died fighting World War I are buried in eight European cemeteries (six in France, one in Belgium, and one in England), and another 73,000 U.S. servicemen who gave their lives during World War II lie at rest in twelve European cemeteries (five in France, two in Belgium, two in Italy, and one each in England, Luxembourg, and the Netherlands).
 These foreign burial grounds are administered and maintained by the American Battle Monuments Commission (ABMC) in Arlington, Virginia, but the ABMC does not pay "millions of dollars on rent for these cemeteries," as another popular rumor boldly asserts.
 The United States has been granted tax-free and rent-free use of all these cemetery sites, in perpetuity, by their host governments.
 The honored dead rest in peace.